-Preparation of carbon-coated brookite@anatase TiO2 heterophase junction nanocable with enhanced photocatalytic performance†
+Preparation of carbon-coated brookite@anatase TiO2 heterophase junction nanocables with enhanced photocatalytic performance†

-One-dimension TiO2@C nanocable with the heterophase junction has been successfully fabricated by coating the brookite@anatase TiO2 with a thin layer of hydrothermal carbon (HTC).
-Compared with anatase TiO2, the biphase brookite@anatase structure can reduce the recombination rate of excited electron/hole pairs of TiO2.
-The HTC coating not only enhances the adsorption capability of the TiO2 catalyst for organic pollutants but also facilitates the photogenerated electrons transfer to further increase its photocatalytic acitivity.
-Therfore, compared with the anatase TiO2, brookite@anatase TiO2, and TiO2@C, the brookite@anatase TiO2@C shows the highest photocatalytic activity for photodegradation tetracycline (TC) under the irradiation of UV-visible light.
-Moreover, •O2 has been proved to be the predominant active species for the photodegradation of TC, and the photocatalytic mechanism of the brookite@anatase TiO2@C nanocable has also been proposed.
+One-dimensional TiO2@C nanocables with a heterophase junction have been successfully prepared by coating brookite@anatase TiO2 with a thin layer of hydrothermal carbon (HTC).
+Compared with anatase TiO2, the biphase brookite@anatase structure can reduce the recombination rate of the excited electron/hole pairs of TiO2.
+The HTC coating not only enhances the adsorption capability of the TiO2 catalyst for organic pollutants but also facilitates photogenerated electron transfer to further increase its photocatalytic activity.
+Therefore, compared with anatase TiO2, brookite@anatase TiO2, and TiO2@C, the brookite@anatase TiO2@C shows the highest photocatalytic activity for the photodegradation of tetracycline (TC) under the irradiation of UV-visible light.
+Moreover, ˙O2 has been proved to be the predominant active species for the photodegradation of TC, and the photocatalytic mechanism of brookite@anatase TiO2@C nanocables has also been proposed.